9Akshit1/RoboArm/README.md

 # RoboArm
 DESCRIPTION: RoboArm is just like how it sounds.
 It is a robotic arm with 3 joints that can mimic real arm movements.
 It uses servo motors controlled by an EMG sensor to move based on brain signals.
-The hand can also be controlled manually via a computer or preset motions for easy testing and flexibility.
+The arm can also be controlled manually via a computer or preset motions for easy testing and flexibility.

 INSPIRATION: I've always been inspired by how human arms move and wanted to recreate that motion using motors and tendons.
 Additionally, I previosuly built a RoboHand so to add on to that project, I wanted to add a RoboArm to extend it.
 I also wanted to get into the neuroscience field, so this is my first step into it!